Are cyber criminals targeting your industry?

 Apart from stealing customers’ names, card numbers and expiration dates from hotel and leisure firm’s IT systems, hackers can also steal the passwords and login details of people while they are using unsecured Wi-Fi networks on their premises, internet security experts have warned.

 So if you’re a hotel, pub, restaurant or café you need to make sure your cyber security is strong.

 Hospitals and health practices are suffering a wave of cyber attacks.
 Over 40% of healthcare and pharmaceutical firms have suffered two or more cyber attacks in the past 12 months, our research reveals.
-Earlier this year, the Barts NHS Trust, the country’s largest, suffered a malware attack that forced it to take its computer systems offline as a precautionary measure.
+Earlier this year, the Barts NHS Trust, the country’s largest, suffered a malware attack (external link) that forced it to take its computer systems offline as a precautionary measure.
 That follows a ransomware attack last October, when North Lincolnshire and Goole NHS Trust had to cancel thousands of operations and hospital appointments at three hospitals as it was forced shut down the majority of its computer systems.

-More than a third of UK health trusts may have suffered attacks in the past 18 months, according to press reports.
-In February 2015, the Information Commissioner’s Office (ICO) expressed its concern at the number of data breaches taking place in the healthcare sector.
+More than a third of UK health trusts (external link) may have suffered attacks in the past 18 months, according to press reports.
+In February 2015, the Information Commissioner’s Office (external link) (ICO) expressed its concern at the number of data breaches taking place in the healthcare sector.
 It suffers by far the biggest number of data security breaches reported to the ICO, which has imposed fines of over £1.3 million against NHS organisations.

 ‘The Health Service holds some of the most sensitive personal information available, but instead of leading the way in how it looks after that information, the NHS is one of the worst performers…Time and again we see data breaches caused by poor procedures and insufficient training.
 It simply isn’t good enough.’